Cure for sore throat in Bangalore

 also produce blisters in the mouth and throat ("aphthous stomatitis").

-Although anyone can get a sore throat, some factors make more
+Although anyone can get a sore throat, some factors make a person more

 common bacterial infection associated with a sore throat.